nekhtiari/image-similarity-measures/README.md

 ```
 --org_img_path : Path to the original image.
 --pred_img_path : Path to the predicted or disordered image which is created from the original image.
 --metric= : Name of the evaluation metric.
 Default set to be psnr.
-It can be one of the following: psnr, ssim, issm, fsim.
+It can be one of the following: rmse, psnr, ssim, issm, fsim, sre, sam, uiq.
 --mode : Image format.
 Default set to be "tif". can be one of the following: "tif", or "png", or "jpg".
 --write_to_file : The final result will be written to a file.
 Set to False if you don't want a final file.
 ```